 There are so many reasons why poke is being embraced more widely: it’s high in protein and low in carbs, gluten free when made with certain flavors (you’ll want tamari soy sauce in that case), and focused around one super-fresh ingredient.
 But we like poke even more for its flavors, bottomless adaptability, ease of preparation, and the many ways you can serve it: with coconut rice, in corn tacos, or as part of a grain bowl, just for starters.

-Although poke is eaten year-round in Hawaii, we wanted to mark the observation of Kamehameha Day, one of Hawaii’s oldest holidays.
+Although poke is eaten year-round in Hawaii, we wanted to mark the observation on June 11 of Kamehameha Day, one of Hawaii’s oldest holidays.
 It was instituted in 1871 by the current King Kamehameha V to honor his grandfather, the first to unify the disparate islands of Hawaii into one kingdom.
 It’s celebrated with floral parades, at the end of which two statues of the King are draped with traditional floral necklaces, or lei.
 Then everyone dances, eats and hangs out at block parties and cultural festivals.
 You never need an extra reason to travel to this amazing state, but June 11 sounds like a fantastic time to be there.

 1 lb sushi grade tuna, cut into ½ inch cubes

 2 cups sushi rice or rice of your choice